On Giving Tuesday, charitable giving is the top of mind for many individuals but how can you give back in the best way?

 1. Donate most needed food items.
 A basic list is available here What to Donate, or contact your local food bank directly to find out about their specific needs.

-3.Donate cash or donate online.
-Food banks are able to secure lower, bulk food pricing on many items through a local supplier, with cash or a donation made online they can purchase exactly what is need for their clients.
+3.Donate online.
+Food banks are able to secure lower, bulk food pricing on many items through a local supplier, with a donation made online they can purchase exactly what is need for their clients.
+Find your charity at: https://www.canadahelps.org/en/ or contact your local food bank directly.

 4.Promote your local food bank online, and by word of mouth.
 If you are unable to give time or funds yourself, consider promoting the work of your local food bank online to raise awareness.